 Who this strategy is good for: Those motivated by interest savings.

-Like the “avalanche” method, you make the minimum monthly payment on each debt except the one you’re focused on paying off.
-Once you’ve repaid it in full, you put the money you were allocating to it toward the next debt on your list.
+As with the “avalanche” method, you make the minimum monthly payment on each debt except the one you’re focused on paying off.
+Once you’ve repaid it in full, you put the money you were allocating to it toward the next-largest debt on your list.

 Who this strategy is good for: Those motivated by small successes.